 However, there are several fault lines that run through Japan, some quite close to Tokyo.
 If or when they will shift is unknown (there's one near Kyoto that hasn't moved since 1850-somehting and is apparently 'due' anytime.

 As for radiation levels from the Fukushima Daiichi plant which was damaged in March... all indications are that there is no increased level of radiation in the capital.
 Check out this very handy Facebook page, where a local scientist takes daily readings with his own geiger counter.

 All his readings are back at safe levels.

 Tokyo will be as safe as it ever was, so that means you should be prepared but not unduly worried.
-Enjoy your trip. over 7 years ago
+Enjoy your trip. about 8 years ago

 You ask a good question!

 Phil has mentioned enough about your main concern, which is earthquakes.
 I'll just add that there's a huge one pending in Tokyo region as well - the one they call the Tokai earthquake, preparations for which have been going on for many years.
 So much for the fear about earthquakes.

 However, there is much more you should actually worry about when it comes to the ongoing nuclear crisis.

 They say the Japanese government has put in place stringent checking systems to make sure that no food from a contaminated area is sold.

 However, there was news in the local papers 4 days ago that radioactive spinach was sold to three prefectures around Tokyo.
 Then there is the added fear of restaurants sourcing vegetables directly from the fields.
 If someone had their own vegetable plantations as well as restaurants, and they didn't have access to instruments for measuring radioactivity, do you think they would refrain from using those veggies at their restaurants?
 As a customer you would never know whether what you are eating is safe or not!